 In administration areas of your Drupal site, the platform and modules will begin to display as “Unsupported” but everything will still continue to work as before at that point.

-It will almost certainly be possible for Adaptive to also continue to support Drupal 7 websites beyond November 2021 as there will continue to be some critical security updates for Drupal 7 core and certain modules under the “Drupal 7 Vendor Extended Support program”.
-This will be similar to the “Long Term Support" service that there has previously been for the Drupal 6 platform.
+It is also highly likely that Adaptive may be to continue to support Drupal 7 websites in some capacity beyond End of Life where needed as there will continue to be some critical security updates for Drupal 7 core and certain modules under the “Drupal 7 Long Term Support (LTS) program”.
+This will be similar to the LTS service that there has previously been for the Drupal 6 platform.
 This will continue to ensure that vital security updates are made available ongoing for any major security issues that are identified.

 However, over time, you’re likely to find some key disadvantages to remaining on Drupal 7 long term, such as:

 - A lack of any new features or functionality being available